getify/Functional-Light-JS/manuscript/apA.md

 Looks almost identical to above.

+I> ## Note
+I>
-**Note:** The preceding snippet uses `transformers.comp(..)` because the library provides it, but in this case our `compose(..)` from Chapter 4 would produce the same outcome.
+I> The preceding snippet uses `transformers.comp(..)` because the library provides it, but in this case our `compose(..)` from Chapter 4 would produce the same outcome.
 In other words, composition itself isn't a transducing-sensitive operation.

 The composed function in this snippet is named `transformer` instead of `transducer`.
 That's because if we call `transformer(listCombination)` (or `transformer(strConcat)`), we won't get a straight-up transduce-reducer function as earlier.